-If you’re reading this, you’re probably a new mom who just can’t seem to produce enough breast milk for your little one, and you’d like to know how fenugreek breastfeeding supplements could help you.
+If you’re reading this, you’re probably a new mom who just can’t seem to produce enough breast milk for your little one or you’re experiencing a sudden drop in milk supply, and you’d like to know how fenugreek breastfeeding supplements could help you.

 Well, you’ve come to the right place!